JorgePe/EV3-Pybricks-Messaging/README.md

 ValueError: payload limited to 26 bytes
 ```

-So Pybricks is using a better way to advertise 'Complete Local Name' and 'Manufacturer Data'.
+So Pybricks is using a better way to advertise 'Complete Local Name' and
+'Manufacturer Data'.

+Following a suggestion I found, I tried advertising one then the other but Nordic
+nRF Connect keeps showing one then the other - not mixing both in one.

 Perhaps the STM microcontroller allows several simultaneous advertisements?